Maxwell stress tensor

-The Maxwell stress tensor (named after James Clerk Maxwell) is a symmetric second-order tensor used in classical electromagnetism to represent the interaction between electromagnetic forces and mechanical momentum.
+The Maxwell stress tensor (named after James Clerk Maxwell) is a symmetric second-order tensor in three dimensions that is used in classical electromagnetism to represent the interaction between electromagnetic forces and mechanical momentum.
 In simple situations, such as a point charge moving freely in a homogeneous magnetic field, it is easy to calculate the forces on the charge from the Lorentz force law.
 When the situation becomes more complicated, this ordinary procedure can become impractically difficult, with equations spanning multiple lines.
 It is therefore convenient to collect many of these terms in the Maxwell stress tensor, and to use tensor arithmetic to find the answer to the problem at hand.

-In the relativistic formulation of electromagnetism, the Maxwell's tensor appears as a part of the electromagnetic stress–energy tensor which is the electromagnetic component of the total stress–energy tensor.
+In the relativistic formulation of electromagnetism, the nine components of the Maxwell stress tensor appear, negated, as components of the electromagnetic stress–energy tensor, which is the electromagnetic component of the total stress–energy tensor.
 The latter describes the density and flux of energy and momentum in spacetime.

 Motivation

 As outlined below, the electromagnetic force is written in terms of $\mathbf{E}$ and $\mathbf{B}$.
 Using vector calculus and Maxwell's equations, symmetry is sought for in the terms containing $\mathbf{E}$ and $\mathbf{B}$, and introducing the Maxwell stress tensor simplifies the result.

 in the above relation for conservation of momentum, $\boldsymbol{\nabla} \cdot \boldsymbol{\sigma}$ is the momentum flux density and plays a role similar to $\mathbf{S}$ in Poynting's theorem.

 The above derivation assumes complete knowledge of both $\rho$ and $\mathbf{J}$ (both free and bounded charges and currents).
-For the case of nonlinear materials (such as magnetic iron with a BH-curve), the nonlinear Maxwell stress tensor must be used.
+For the case of nonlinear materials (such as magnetic iron with a B–H-curve), the nonlinear Maxwell stress tensor must be used.

 Equation

 In physics, the Maxwell stress tensor is the stress tensor of an electromagnetic field.
-As derived above in SI units, it is given by:
+As derived above, it is given by: